Update: Our 2018 Year in Review is now available.

 Home & Kitchen took to the top spot with 16.67% of sales, for the most sold listings in 2017 closely followed by Health & Household (16.09%).
 Interestingly 75% of the Health & Household sold listings we Supplement focused businesses which shows a strong demand by buyers of this subcategory.

 Reviewing the top categories by market segment didn’t reveal much.
 The most noticeable change here is that Health & Household is more prominent in the Lower Middle Market (above $2MM).

 List Price Multiple Factors

-During a presentation in Thailand last October we spoke about the 2018 trends we see for the industry as well as the factors which impact a sellers potential list price.
+During a presentation in Thailand last October we spoke about the 2018 trends we see for the industry as well as the factors which impact a seller’s potential list price.
 If you haven’t seen it you can watch a recording below.

 Now that we have wrapped up 2017 we can see if those predictions for list price were correct.
-Here are the factors which most brokers and buyers will take into account when analysing an FBA business:
+Here are the factors which most brokers and buyers will take into account when analyzing an FBA business:

 - Net Profit

 Having multiple sales channels always results in a higher list price multiple, regardless of size.
 However, when it comes to Private Label (PL) verse Proprietary products it becomes less important above a $500k list price.
 This may be because there are simply more PL businesses for sale than those with proprietary products.
 Or because a larger business is more stable regardless of its product type.

 Utilizing the IBBA data we can confirm what we see in the market every day.
 The lower end of the market is still dominated by individual buyers, whereas the higher end sees a larger portion of existing businesses or PE firms coming into the market.

 That’s a wrap for our 2017 FBA Business Sales Report.
 This next year is already showing signs of breaking records and we’ll keep you up-to-date each month.